By Ryan Ramirez

 The Purchase College Great Lawn (Image via Purchase.edu)

-On the evening of September 5, there was an unauthorized gathering of at least thirty students on the Great Lawn.
+On the evening of Sept 5, there was an unauthorized gathering of at least 30 students on the Great Lawn.

 Hernandez did not speak to Dayton Tucker about the incident, but was allegedly told by an unnamed officer that the University Police would not enforce Purchase’s protection and social distancing protocols anymore.

-Hernandez stated that since the beginning of the semester, she and her colleagues witnessed many police patrols across the loop.
+Hernandez stated that since the beginning of the semester, they and their colleagues witnessed many police patrols across the loop.
 Now they, UPD, have expanded to the local roads to the residence halls in response to the Great Lawn incident.

 The officers involved in the patrols have been enforcing and following the guidelines enlisted by Purchase officials.
 Hernandez however said some senior UPD officers were allegedly not wearing masks while on duty.

 Regardless, the alleged claim made by the one officer who spoke to the RAs was an isolated incident and did not reflect the entire University Police’s position on dealing with COVID-19.
-Hernandez however, stated that she desires UPD to do more in reaffirming the critical need for mask protection and social distancing.
+Hernandez however, stated that they desire that UPD do more in reaffirming the critical need for mask protection and social distancing.
 Hernandez, and the rest of the residential team, are among those at Purchase College fully dedicated to following Purchase’s protocols to ensure the health and safety of the community.

 Hernandez also stated that the Great Lawn gathering was not the only incident that has occurred.
 There have been others across campus since the beginning of the semester, and they all allegedly included the same students.
 All these gatherings were limited outside the residence halls.
 The students at the apartment complexes on campus however, are following and enforcing the rules to combat the pandemic.